AdaCore/gnatstudio/docs/users_guide/navigation.rst

 * :menuselection:`Browsers --> *Entity* calls (recursively)`

-  Open or raise the :guilabel`Callgraph` browser on the specified entity and display all the subprograms called by *entity*, transitively for all subprograms.
+  Open or raise the :guilabel:`Callgraph` browser on the specified entity and display all the subprograms called by *entity*, transitively for all subprograms.
 Since this can take a long time to compute and generate a very large graph, an intermediate dialog is displayed to limit the number